divaprotocol/oracles/docs/Tellor.md

     returns (address);
 ```

-## getTipAmounts
+### getTipAmounts

-Function to return the array of tipping amounts for the given struct array of poolIds and tipping tokens.
+Function to return the array of tipping amounts for a given struct array of poolIds and tipping tokens.

 ```js
 function getTipAmounts(